Azure/Azure-Sentinel/Playbooks/Export-Report-CSV/readme.md

 ##### Issue: SMTP Connector throws an error in the UX configuration
 The SMTP connector really doesn’t like allowing you to configure unauthenticated email (or sometimes even any email) in the UX.
 What I’ve found seems to work really well is to configure it using the template configuration (I’ve included fields for all of the relevant values (from, server, port, ssl, etc.) and then just leave it alone.
 IF you do need to make changes though, configuring it in the Designer view seems to throw errors.
 If you want to change it, again, using the Resource Group Edit API Connection seems to be the way to go and not get an error.

+##### Issue:  O365 is categorizing my email as SPAM/PHISH and putting it in quarantine!
+When you send the email through your public facing MX endpoint it's still subject to the same rules as any other email.
+If the sending infrastructure (in this case Azure) isn't in your SPF records, then it will look a possible spoof and depending on your policy configuration, this may mean the emails will go to quarantine.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FPlaybooks%2FExport-Report-CSV%2Fazuredeploy.json)